Pierre Cambronne: Further career

-Cambronne was tried for treason in France, but well defended by the royalist Antoine Pierre Berryer, he was acquitted on 26 April 1816.
+Cambronne was tried for treason in France, but well defended by the royalist Pierre-Antoine Berryer, he was acquitted on 26 April 1816.
 He later married Mary Osburn, the Scottish nurse who had cared for him after Waterloo.

 In 1820, Louis XVIII made him Commandant at Lille with the rank of brigadier, and made him a viscount.
 He retired to his birthplace in 1823, dying there in 1842.
 A statue of Cambronne was erected in Nantes in 1848, and a square in Paris, the Place Cambronne, also commemorates him.

 He was buried in Cemetery Miséricorde, Nantes.

 He makes a fictional appearance in C. S. Forester's Hornblower short story "St. Elizabeth of Hungary".
 Hornblower discovers Cambronne in the West Indies engaged in an attempt to rescue Napoleon from Saint Helena.
 Cambronne's exact words at Waterloo are discussed.